March 30, 2022

 Highlights

-• Although it took way more effort and time to get back to the trail than I’d hoped, at least it gave the snow on the trail some time to melt off.
+• Although it took us way more effort and time to get back to the trail than we’d hoped, at least the delay gave the snow on the trail some time to melt off.
 Finding the trail was fairly easy this afternoon.

-• Avoiding the muddy tank this evening in favor or fresh snow melt felt like a major win.
+• Avoiding the muddy tank in favor of fresh snow melt felt like a major win.

 • The turkey prints in the mud were quite impressive.
-I’m not sure I’ve seen any wild turkeys out here on trail yet, and this one looks like a big guy!
+I’m not sure I’ve seen any wild turkeys on trail yet, and this one looks like a big guy!

 Challenges

 • We should have reconnoitered our hitching spot a bit better.
-Trying to get a ride barely three miles from a state prison is not a recipe for success.
+Looking for a ride barely three miles from a state prison is not a recipe for success.

 • The thick mud this afternoon was utterly absurd.
-I can’t believe how slow my pace is thanks to this sticky nonsense!
+Thanks to this sticky nonsense, I can’t believe how slow my pace is!
 But at least I’m not trudging through 5″ of fresh snow.

 • Trying to find a campsite this evening was more challenging than ever.
 Everywhere I looked this evening seemed to be underwater (or in a potential flood zone), too rocky, or just covered in mud.
 Ugh!